lukamilenkovic25/E-commerce_Data_Cleaning_and_Analytics-Excel-PowerBI/README.md

 - `quantity` → text values (“two”, “five”) converted to numbers
 - `revenue` → numeric extraction from mixed currency strings
 - `order_status` → unified statuses (Delivered, Pending, Returned)
-- 'delivery_days → converted into consistent numeric values
+- `delivery_days` → converted into consistent numeric values
 A dedicated **Mappings sheet** was used to ensure scalable and maintainable transformations instead of hard-coded fixes.

 ---